Scandals of the Grant administration: Nepotism

 Grant was accused by Senator Charles Sumner in 1872 of practicing nepotism while President.
 Although the practice of the U.S. president's appointing family members to executive or White House office was not legally restricted until 1967, there was a potential for profiteering and widespread abuse.
 Grant's cousin Silas A. Hudson was appointed minister to Guatemala.
 His brother-in-law Reverend M.J.
 Cramer was appointed as consul at Leipzig.
-Mrs Grants brother-in-law James F. Casey was given the position of Collector of Customs in New Orleans, Louisiana where he made money by stealing fees.
+James F. Casey, the husband of Grant's sister, was appointed Collector of Customs in New Orleans, one of the most lucrative positions in the federal government because local customs officials kept half of the fines generated at the port.
 Frederick Dent, another brother-in-law was the White House usher and made money giving out insider information.
 In all, it is estimated that 40 relatives somehow financially prospered indirectly while Grant was president.
 Six 19th Century Presidents, including Grant, appointed family members to executive or White House office.
 The other five 19th Century Presidents include: James Madison, James Monroe, Andrew Jackson, John Tyler, and James Buchanan.